The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Welfare-Based Rules

-As before, we defined these rules in irresolute terms.
-To make them resolute one would need to simply select one suitable ordering of the projects.
-Note that this can also be interpreted in terms of breaking ties between projects.

-Interestingly, we know from the knapsack literature that these two greedy rules approximate their respective welfare objective within a factor 2 \citep*[Chapter 2]{KPP04}.\footnote{Note that for the factor 2 approximation to be formally correct, one needs to either take the outcome of the rules as we defined them, or the most valuable item, whichever has the highest score.} This is particularly clear when considering the approval-score based definitions of $\maxWelCard$ and $\maxWelCost$.
+To conclude this section, we focus on two particular rules that have received a lot of attention both in the literature and in practice, namely the greedy approximation of $\utilSW[\cardSatisfaction]$ and of $\utilSW[\costSatisfaction]$ (defined for approval ballots).
+We denote these two rules \greWelCard{} and \greWelCost{} respectively.
+These were initially studied by \citet{TaFa19}, and are now quite standard in the literature.

+Since both $\cardSatisfaction$ and $\costSatisfaction$ are additive, we can interpret \greWelCard{} and \greWelCost{} using the ordinal greedy scheme. \greWelCard{} would then select projects in order of their approval score divided by their cost.
+More interestingly, \greWelCost{} would select projects in order of their approval score times cost divided by their cost, \textit{i.e.}, just their approval score.

 A final important fact to keep in mind is that the greedy cost welfare rule, \greWelCost{}, is actually the rule that is the most widely used in practice.
-This makes it an important rule to consider in any analysis.
+It is usually described through its ordinal interpretation.

+\begin{illustration}[Ordinal Greedy Scheme] Consider the instance $I$ and the profile $\profile$ of approval ballots as depicted in the table below.

+For $I$ and $\profile$, we consider the greedy approximation of the utilitarian welfare when used with the satisfaction functions $\cardSatisfaction$, $\costSatisfaction$, $\satisfaction^{\sum\ln}$, and $\satisfaction^{\sum\sqrt{~}}$.
+Since all satisfaction functions are additive we consider here the ordinal interpretation of the rules.
+For each satisfaction function we present the weak ordering of the projects used to define the greedy scheme (where sets in the description of the order denote indifference classes), the corresponding irresolute outcome, and the social welfare achieved---that can be compared to the maximum achievable social welfare.
+Observe that we defined the rules to be resolute, but for added generality we present the irresolute version of the rule here.
+To achieve a resolute outcome, we can apply an arbitrary tie-breaking function to the weak orderings presented below.

+Note that we did not include $\satisfaction^\share$ in our analysis since for that satisfaction function the cost-relative marginal satisfaction is always 1 for all projects (that have at least one supporter).
+The corresponding greedy rule thus always returns all exhaustive budget allocations. \end{illustration}